ONSdigital/application-profile/csvw.md

 Structured data formats, such as JSON-LD can be understood by search engines and are used for [search engine optimisation](https://developers.google.com/search/docs/advanced/structured-data/intro-structured-data), with some search engines offering specific [dataset search functionality](https://developers.google.com/search/docs/advanced/structured-data/dataset) where structured metadata are provided using common vocabularies such as DCAT or [schema.org](https://schema.org/).

-CSV-Ws are a way to provide structured metadata and tabular data, and are comprised of two parts:
+CSVWs are a way to provide structured metadata and tabular data, and are comprised of two parts:

 - The CSV file itself, containing the tabular data
 - A JSON file containing the metadata describing the CSV file

 For guidance on how to create a high quality tidy data CSV file, see the [csv](./csv.md) guidance.

-The JSON file is known as the CSV-W metadata file, and is used to describe the structure of the CSV file, including the columns and their data types.
+The JSON file is known as the CSVW metadata file, and is used to describe the structure of the CSV file, including the columns and their data types.
 It can also be used to provide additional information about the dataset, such as the title, description, and licensing information.

 ## Structural CSV metadata